Contact Us for a Free Consultation (213) 542-0979

 For example, a bail for murder is a million dollars.
 It used to be $500,000.00; they've now changed it to $1,000,000.00.

-Now, there are factors that can change that.
-For example, the Coronavirus right now has made all bail in Los Angeles county, except for certain crimes, zero.
+Now, some factors can change that.
+For example, the Coronavirus has made all bail in Los Angeles County zero, except for certain crimes.

 So, that's an example of them going outside of the presumptive bail for most cases.